Zeta functions and Bernstein-Sato polynomials for ideals in dimension two: Generally, not all roots of can be poles of

 \section{Generally, not all roots of \bI\ can be poles of \ZtopIg}

-To prove the assertion in the title, we consider the ideal $\I=(xy^5,x^3y^2,x^4y)\lhd\C[x,y]$, which is also mentioned in the paper of Budur, Musta{\c{t}}{\v{a}} and Saito \cite[Example~4.3]{BMS06}.
-Using the authors' combinatorial description for monomial ideals, we find easily that the roots of the Bernstein-Sato polynomial \bI\ of \I, are given by
+To prove the assertion in the title, we consider the ideal $\I=(xy^5,x^3y^2,x^4y)\lhd\C[x,y]$, which is also mentioned in the paper of Budur, Musta{\c{t}}{\v{a}}, and Saito \cite[Example~4.3]{BMS06}.
+Using the authors' combinatorial description for monomial ideals, we find easily that the roots of the Bernstein--Sato polynomial \bI\ of \I, are given by

 We will focus on the root $-6/13$ and prove that there exists no $g\in\C[x,y]$, such that $-6/13$ is a pole of \ZtopIg.